Color Theory

 4)

-You can optionally change settings of the image resizer.
+You can optionally change the resizing settings before saving your image.

 5)